Quick guide

 Do not plan Hrepphólar the way you would plan Gullfoss, Geysir, or Strokkur.
 Those stops shape the day for most first-time travelers.
 Hrepphólar works better after the main pieces are already realistic.

-A local editor would add it when the day has breathing room near Flúðir, when the traveler likes small geological details, or when a rural church stop would make the drive feel less like a checklist.
-The same editor would skip it if Þingvellir, Kerið, Brúarfoss, and the upper Golden Circle are already competing for daylight.
+Add it when the day has breathing room near Flúðir, when small geological details matter to you, or when a rural church stop would make the drive feel less like a checklist.
+Leave it out when Þingvellir, Kerið, Brúarfoss, and the upper Golden Circle are already competing for daylight.

 Worth the stop?